Commercial Trust is one of the largest specialist brokers in the UK.

-Commercial Trust is a specialist broker, who deals with three types of loan: buy-to-let mortgages, commercial mortgages and bridging loans.
+Commercial Trust is a specialist broker, who deals with three types of loan: buy to let, commercial and bridging.
 Each has its own unique features and is suitable for different purposes.
 Between these three product types, we can assist in finding financial solutions for any UK property investor.

 Unlike in many other countries, much of the rented sector in the United Kingdom is funded by private individuals.
 These investors have access to specialist commercial loans called buy to let mortgages.
 A buy to let mortgage allows someone to buy a property to let out to a paying tenant.